AppsFlyerSDK/appsflyer-android-purchase-connector/README.md

 ## <a id="plugin-build-for"> This Module is Built for

 - Android AppsFlyer SDK **6.12.2** and above

+## <a id="important-note"> ⚠️ ⚠️ Important Note ⚠️ ⚠️

+Purchase Connector v2.0.0 can only be used with SDK v6.12.2 (and above), as this is the setup that supports Billing Library v5.2.x.

+Using Purchase Connector v2.0.0 with an older SDK version will cause the server to reject the Purchase requests.

 ## <a id="install-connector">  Adding The Connector To Your Project